-The city is divided into 21 zones, and it has so many monuments that it is rightfully known as an open air museum.
+The city is divided into 21 zones and it has so many monuments that it is rightfully known as an open air museum.
 Time will always be your enemy in Naples, with so much to do and see.

 Naples - Maddalena

 It is a designated National Park, the Parco Nazionale Arcipelago di La Maddalena.

 Maddalena - Bonifacio

 Bonifacio’s long, narrow harbour carved from a cleft in the rock face will strike you at once with its immense beauty

 Bonifacio - Propriano

-Campomoro, in Propriano’s Gulf of Valinco, is a long beach and one of Corsica’s finest, lined with restaurants and boasting fine sand and crystal blue water.
+Campomoro in Propriano’s Gulf of Valinco is a long beach and one of Corsica’s finest, lined with restaurants and boasting fine sand and crystal blue water.